ahmetsoykan/system-design/url-shortener/README.md

 # url-shortener

 ## Intro
-url-shortener is responsible for generationg short URLs and handling redirection back to original URL when short url endpoint has called.
+url-shortener is responsible for generating short URLs and handling redirection back to the original URL when the short url endpoint has been called.

 You can see the API endpoints below: